Pain Management Clinic

 - General practitioners

-The body sends warning signals to the brain which, in turn, modulates the physical damage information and, through pain, acts in order to warn about an injury.
-If the pain is persistent for 3 months or longer, it is time for a check-up given it is hence called chronic pain.
+The body sends warning signals to the brain which, in turn modulates the pain and acts in order to warn about an injury and to prevent further damage.
+If the pain is persistent for 3 months or longer, it is time to address it, as this is known as Chronic Pain.

 Types and Causes of Chronic Pain: